project-gemmi/benchmarking-fft/README.md

 * The output from different libraries is ordered differently.
-* For small sizes (such as the ones above) R2C in FFTW (with SIMD) is slower than C2C.
-Strange, but I double checked the alignment of arrays and the muFFT benchmark shows the same anomaly on my computer.
+* For small sizes (such as the ones above) R2C in FFTW (with SIMD) can be slower than C2C.

 ### 2D performance